narwhalacademy/zebra-crossing/README.md

     - On desktop, go to your profile and click the 👁 button next to the right of the Edit Profile button.
     - On mobile, go to your proflie, tap the three dots on the right of Add Story and tap View As.
   - Make it so only friends can see your past posts.
-    - On desktop, go to Settings → Privacy → Limit Past Posts.
+    - On desktop, go to `Settings → Privacy → Limit Past Posts`.
-    - On mobile, go to Settings & Privacy → Settings → Privacy Settings → Limit who can see past posts.
+    - On mobile, go to `Settings & Privacy → Settings → Privacy Settings → Limit who can see past posts`.
   - To bulk delete past posts, [see this article in PC Magazine](https://www.pcmag.com/how-to/how-to-quickly-delete-old-facebook-posts).
 - Whatsapp:
   - Swipe to delete individual conversations.
-  - Delete chat content but keep the chat groups: Settings → Chats →  Clear All Chats.
+  - Delete chat content but keep the chat groups: `Settings → Chats →  Clear All Chats`.
-  - Delete all chats including the chat groups: Settings → Chats → Delete All Chats.
+  - Delete all chats including the chat groups: `Settings → Chats → Delete All Chats`.
-  - Turn off chat backups on WhatsApp (Settings → Chats → Chat backup) and delete your previous backups (instructions for [iOS](https://www.wikihow.com/Delete-Backups-on-WhatsApp-on-iPhone-or-iPad), [Android](https://faq.whatsapp.com/en/android/30030306)).
+  - Turn off chat backups on WhatsApp (`Settings → Chats → Chat backup`) and delete your previous backups (instructions for [iOS](https://www.wikihow.com/Delete-Backups-on-WhatsApp-on-iPhone-or-iPad), [Android](https://faq.whatsapp.com/en/android/30030306)).
 - Instagram:
   - Look through your profile and manually delete posts (tap the three dots above upper-right corner of a photo).
   - If need be, bulk delete using [third-party tools](https://upleap.com/blog/how-to-delete-an-instagram-post/).